-Few months ago I received the Eachine QX110 V-Tail mini racer for review.
+A few months ago I received the Eachine QX110 V-Tail mini racer for review.
 First flights went smoothly, even after minor crashes it was flying like a new one.
 Courageously, I tried to do some flips in “Acro” mode and I landed upside down.
 Lots of smoke and fun was gone.

 Arrived home, I powered up the drone – one motor started to spin permanently.
 When I saw this it was clear that there is a problem with the flight controller (FC).

 While brushed motors (like the QX110 has) are simply driven by MOSFET transistors integrated into the flight-controller, brush-less motors are driven by ESCs (Electronic Speed Controller).
-As construction quad-copter ESCs are 3 types, individual for each channel, 4:1 and integrated into the flight controller.
+As construction quadcopter, ESCs are 3 types, individual for each channel, 4:1, and integrated into the flight controller.

-Using a magnifying glass I carefully inspected the drone’s FC and I found out that a tiny SMD-Transistor was exploded – label can’t be recognized.
-Checking the corresponding IC on another channel I realized that I need a “A08K” Fet.
+Using a magnifying glass I carefully inspected the drone’s FC and I found out that a tiny SMD-Transistor was exploded – the label can’t be recognized.
+Checking the corresponding IC on another channel I realized that I need an “A08K” Fet.
 Five minutes later, my order was placed for 10 pieces.

-To be ensure that I’m ready to fly asap, I ordered from Banggood a brand new flight controller too.
+To ensure that I’m ready to fly asap, I ordered from Banggood a brand new flight controller too.

 Eachine QX110 Flight controller repair